Evercoder/culori/docs/api.md

 Converters accept either strings (which will be parsed with `culori.parse` under the hood) or color objects.
 If the `mode` key is absent from the color object passed to a converter, it's assumed to be in the converter's color space.

 The available modes (color spaces) are listed below.
-For convenience, each color space built into culori has a shortcut to its converter.
+For convenience, each color space built into Culori has a shortcut to its converter.
 For example, instead of `culori.converter('hsl')`, you can use `culori.hsl`.

 | Mode        | Color space                                                 | Shortcut                      |
 | ----------- | ----------------------------------------------------------- | ----------------------------- |